trederndor/netpi/README.md

 ```

-fter that, you can launch the app by running the speed.py script from inside ~/netpi with python.
+After that, you can launch the app by running the speed.py script from inside ~/netpi with python.

 <img width="1895" height="864" alt="image" src="https://github.com/user-attachments/assets/a248402c-5f60-4e68-97be-8898e426c4ab" />